Neural Posterior Estimation for Stochastic Epidemic Modeling: A Susceptible-Infected Model of Healthcare-Associated Infection

 \subsubsection{Individualized Force of Infection}

-Stochastic epidemic models, unlike their deterministic analogs, have the capacity to model transmission events at the individual level.
-We allow the force of infection to vary based on the location of the susceptible individual and infectious patients.
-Suppose that the facility comprises $K$ floors and $R$ rooms.
-We consider a vector of heterogeneous infection rates, $\bbeta = (\beta_0, \beta_1, \ldots, \beta_{K+1}),$ where each $\beta_j > 0$.
-These rates signify the following: \begin{itemize} \item $\beta_0$ is the \textit{facility rate}, the transmission rate between any infected-susceptible pair of patients in the facility; \item $\beta_k$ is the \textit{floor rate}, the rate of infection between an infected and susceptible patient who both reside on floor $k$ for $k = 1, \ldots, K$; \item $\beta_{K+1}$ is the \textit{room rate}, the transmission rate between a susceptible and infected patient who share a room.
-This effect is fixed across all rooms. \end{itemize} Let $F(i) \in \{1, \ldots, K\}$ denote the floor where patient $i$ is staying at timestep $t$.
-The contribution of an infected patient $j$ to the force of infection acting on an infected patient $i$ is
+We allow the force of infection to vary based on the spatial proximity of possible donor (infectious) patients to a given recipient (susceptible) patient, resulting in individualized transmission risks.
+Suppose that the facility comprises $P$ floors and $R$ rooms.
+We consider a vector of heterogeneous infection rates, $\bbeta = (\beta_0, \beta_1, \ldots, \beta_P, \beta_{P+1}),$ where each $\beta_j > 0$.
+These rates are interpreted as follows: \begin{itemize} \item $\beta_0$ is the \textit{facility rate}, the number of transmission-producing contacts (secondary infections) an infectious patient makes with anyone in the facility per unit of time; \item For $p = 1, \ldots, P,$ $\beta_p$ is the \textit{floor rate}, the number of transmission-producing contacts an infectious patient in floor $p$ makes with a floormate per time unit; \item $\beta_{P+1}$ is the \textit{room rate}, the number of transmission-producing contacts an infectious patient makes with a roommate per time unit. \end{itemize} Let $F(i) \in \{1, \ldots, P\}$ denote the floor where patient $i$ is staying at time step $t$.
+Let $N_F(i)$ denote the population on floor $F(i)$, and let $N_R$ be the maximum number of patients in a room.
+The individual contribution of an infected patient $j$ to the force of infection acting on an susceptible patient $i$ is